aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 4. **AWS SDK version?** (the wrapper expects `software.amazon.awssdk:rds`, `:sts`, `:secretsmanager` v2 — confirm declared)
 5. **Federated only:** which IdP (ADFS, Azure AD, Ping use `federatedAuth`; Okta uses `okta`)
 6. **Bundle JAR?** (federated auth path can use the `-bundle-federated-auth` Uber JAR; recommend the regular JAR otherwise)
+7. **One identity for the whole cluster, or per-tenant databases / DB users?** (several logical databases or DB users on one cluster → the shared topology monitor needs its own identity; see §3.4a and §6.11)

 ### 2.6 Track F — Aurora Global Database